DavideFantasia/AsciiArt/README.md

 At the moment, the output's textbox for the ascii-art can not be justify, it may looks warped, but if you paste the ascii-art on something else likes the notepad<br>
 you will see that it is done correctly

+# How to run the program

+You have to download the source code, i used Visual Studio 2019 for building and running the project <br>
+It's a windows form project

 # some examples

 a very shrinked version of the Statue of Liberty